masters3d/SwiftZoll/README.md

 Library to deal with inches and feet in swift

 http://www.convertunits.com/from/zoll/to/inches
-Zoll is very similar an Imperial Inch.
+Zoll is german for a mesurement that is very similar the imperial Inch.

-In NSDate the unit of time is the second.

-I want to redefine a zoll to mean 1/64th of an Inch.

 TODO:
-- [ ] Struct to to hold Zoll values
+- [ ] Struct named Zoll to to hold inch values with 1/64th pressision
 - [ ] Init 1' 2"
 - [ ] Init  1' 2" 1/64
 - [ ] Value to String